Ninju/nixconfig/README.md

 2. The i3 config is only included if i3 is enabled.
 This means in the top-level config, I can flip i3 and all associated services/packages on and off easily (Goal 2).
 As a side note, I prefer to keep the `enable = true/false` in the top level `configuration.nix` so it's easy to get an overview of what is enabled.
 I also prefer using dot syntax `services.xserver.windowManager.i3.enable = true` so that it works nicely with line processing tools, but this is something I like doing in any language..
 3. If I don't need the i3 config, I simply disable it, but do not delete the code.
 The config may be later useful.
 Because I only include the packages when the enable flag is true, packages aren't built unnecessarily so I get to easily temporarily disable things (Goal 3) without adding cruft to the actual build.

+_Please note, but ignore, that I'm currently breaking all my own rules with my user-level system config, which enables/disables things by choosing to include or not include it in the `imports` directive._

 # Actual experience -- one command install on new machines

 The dream is one command to completely reconfigure your machine exactly how you like it..
 I figured this section might be a good place to put my experiences and record TODOs.